jagrutkosti/Text2Catalog/README.md

 - The user will get book recommendations based on the text scanned.

 Behind the scene process:
 - The uploaded image undergoes an OCR to extract the text from the image.
+(OCR library used: Tesseract)
 - Alchemy API is used to extract keywords from the entire text.
 - Those keywords are used to search the openlibrary based on their relevance.
 - User can add a new keyword which they think is important.